 A 1977 horror film directed by Michael Winner, adapted from the novel of the same name by Jeffrey Konvitz (who also produced the film and wrote its screenplay adaptation with Winner).
-It stars Christina Raines and Chris Sarandon, with a supporting cast that includes Martin Balsam, John Carradine, José Ferrer, Ava Gardner, Burgess Meredith, and Eli Wallach.
+It stars Christina Raines and Chris Sarandon, with a supporting cast including Martin Balsam, John Carradine, José Ferrer, Ava Gardner, Arthur Kennedy, Burgess Meredith, Sylvia Miles, and Eli Wallach.

 Supermodel Alison Parker (Raines) moves into a nice Brooklyn Heights apartment, and finds out the tenant on the top floor of her building is a blind priest, Father Hallerin (Carradine).
 Pretty soon, she starts having strange physical problems, trouble sleeping, and flashbacks to her attempted suicide.